What is a probation period?

 Reimbursement of visa processing fee

 According to the UAE Labor Law, it's illegal for employers to demand for a repayment of visa application fees when terminating the employee’s contract.
+In general, employers must not charge employees recruitment or employment-related costs.

 Termination of contract during the probation period